 Taking a look at the pictures above, you’ll hopefully see what makes this a really well thought out house: lots of storage space, but it still has various places to sit (and lie down) which is a difficult balancing act sometimes (i.e. too much storage space equals too little sitting/living space).

 The kitchen area has plenty of worktop and storage space, along with space for a full size radiator and washer/dryer unit.
-Steps take you up to a cosy reading spot with a good-size sofa, along with a few book shelves.
+Steps take you up to a cosy reading spot with a good-size couch, along with a few book shelves.

 The bathroom doubles as a utility room, which houses the aforementioned washer/dryer unit under a oak worktop space.
 The white sink fits in well with the white shiplap wood trim, and the 36x36” (91x91cm) shower is made from fibreglass.